Disparities and Cancer

 Desikan, A., Carter, J., Kinser, S., Goldman, G. (2019).
 Abandoned Science, Broken Promises: How the Trump Administration's Neglect of Science Is Leaving Marginalized Communities Further Behind.
 Union of Concerned Scientists: Center for Science and Democracy.

 There is a growing body of scientific literature supporting evidence of the disproportionate impacts of exposures to environmental carcinogens in minority and socioeconomically disadvantaged communities.
 Environmental justice communities tend to live in areas with higher levels of air and water pollutants from sources such as highways or other busy roadways, chemical facilities, and oil and gas refineries, all of which have been associated with increased cancer risk.
-During this webinar scientists Dr. Christine Ekenga, Anita Desikan, and Caroline Eberle will present their research focused on the disproportionate impact of airborne carcinogens, PFAS contamination, and personal care products specifically marketed to minorities, increasing their risk of developing cancer throughout their lifetime.
+During this webinar scientists Dr. Christine Ekenga, Anita Desikan, and Caroline Eberle presented their research focused on the disproportionate impact of airborne carcinogens, PFAS contamination, and personal care products specifically marketed to minorities, increasing their risk of developing cancer throughout their lifetime.

 Anita Desikan, MPH, MS, and colleagues carried out an equity-based analysis on the location of groundwater and surface water contamination across the United States for the industrial chemical PFAS, a widespread chemical class known to heighten the risk of certain cancers.
 Specifically, Ms. Desikan and colleagues found that the demographic characteristics of communities located within a 5-mile radius of sites with high levels of PFAS contamination disproportionately consist of marginalized groups.
 While the literature has shown that communities across the US are affected by PFAS, this is the first time as far as authors of this study could tell that it had been shown that underserved communities are disproportionately burdened with exposure to PFAS contamination.

-Carolyn Eberle, MPH, will review the key findings from her prospective study of self-reported personal hair dye and chemical straightener use and breast cancer risk among participants in the Sister Study.
+Carolyn Eberle, MPH, reviewed the key findings from her prospective study of self-reported personal hair dye and chemical straightener use and breast cancer risk among participants in the Sister Study.
 The study explored associations of self-reported product use with consideration for types of dye, and frequency and duration of dye and straightener use with incident breast cancerdiagnosis among more than 46,000 women followed for more than eight years.
 Analyses stratified by race identified differing patterns of product use and breast cancer risk between black and Non-Hispanic white women.

 Anita Desikan, MPH, MS, is a research analyst for the Center for Science and Democracy at the Union of Concerned Scientists.
 In her role, she investigates the role of science in public policy, focusing on topics like scientific integrity at federal agencies, and political interference in the scientific rulemaking process.